HELVE/VISHACK_2019/README.md

 Operation Vishack
 Openworld Visual Hacking Festival

 Using open spaces across cities, countries and continents to create a surreal reality for just one night.
-Collabed into a once-a-year book and video documentary showcasing the alternative, artistic approach to public property.
-Change the world, change the mind. / Alter the world.
+Group projects documented and collabed into a once-a-year book and vidoc showcasing the alternative, artistic approach to public property and approach to life.
+Adjust/alter the world, change the mind.

 ![GALLERY QUAD](/assets/template_visuals/temp-dual-gallery.png)